-- Develop greater understanding of biological facts together with an appreciation of their significance in the wider world. - Develop greater expertise in the area of practical work and appreciation of the link between theory and experimental work. - Develop your problem-solving abilities as well as your numeracy, data analysis, decision-making and communication skills. - Recognise the responsible use of Biology in society. - · Develop a greater awareness of Biology in the changing world and its importance to modern life. - Take part in the British Biology Olympiad and the Intermediate Olympiad run by the Royal Society of Biology.
+- Develop greater understanding of biological facts together with an appreciation of their significance in the wider world. - Develop greater expertise in the area of practical work and appreciation of the link between theory and experimental work. - Develop your problem-solving abilities as well as your numeracy, data analysis, decision-making and communication skills. - Recognise the responsible use of Biology in society. - Develop a greater awareness of Biology in the changing world and its importance to modern life. - Take part in the Intermediate Olympiad run by the Royal Society of Biology. - Attend a 4-day residential field trip to immerse yourself in the study of ecology and develop your field work skills.